-Table 7 defines additional operational points for the main axes.
+As Table 6 presents the budget input data for the main axes, defines additional operational points for the main axes.
 Those operational points support to select a proper motor and amplifier system when put in conjunction with the motor and amplifier torque-over-speed diagram.
-Those points are added into the diagrams and illustrate the selected motors, see Figure 54 and Figure 56.
+Those points illustrate the selected motors, see Figure 63 and Figure 64.